eclipse-sumo/sumo/docs/web/docs/Simulation/Intersections.md

 # Internal links

 The most important configuration aspect is whether the dynamics within an intersection shall be modelled or not.
-This is configured while building the network or alterantively when launching the simulation.
+This is configured while building the network or alternatively when launching the simulation.
 When simulating without internal links, Vehicles are still subject to right-of-way rules (waiting at traffic lights and at minor roads) but they will appear instantly on the other side of the intersection after passing the stop line.
 They cannot block the intersection, wait within the intersection for left turns nor collide on the intersection.